MasterofNull/nixos/README.md

 ### PHASE 1

+NOTE:
+Many of these steps and commands can be found in the setup scripts within nixos/scripts/.
+Specifically, nixos/scripts/init.sh and nixos/scripts/setup.sh.

 Create a NixOS USB bootable install.
 Follow the steps on the USB for a new install.
 (I have had problems with warnings and errors during the installation of no BSD while doing custom install options.
 We will have the option of adding/changing files, disks, and partitions later.)